Driving With an Expired License in Florida

 If a person’s driver’s license has been expired for over a year’s time then they will be required to retakethe driving tests associated with getting a driver’s license.

-In Florida, the DMV will notify an individual, by sending them a renewal application in the mail, that their license is about to expire 45 days before the expiration date.
-This should give a person plenty of time to renew their license.
-The cost to renew a driver’s license is 48 dollars.
 Once the expiration date has past, if the driver has not paid the renewal fee and filled out the application, late fees will be applied to the driver’s renewal costs.
 The most important issue that arises after the expiration date has past is that the driver no longer has a valid driver’s license and cannot drive a motor vehicle until their license is renewed.

 Every time an individual drives without an up to date license they are breaking the law and if they get pulled over by an officer, they will be cited and will be fined.
 Although the driver’s license is not valid for a person to drive, points will still be accumulated on the license with each citation that the driver receives.
 If the driver receives 12 points within one year’s time, their license will automatically be suspended for 30 days.
 A suspended license will result in much higher fines and the fines will be added to the already owed money for the expired license charge.
 This could amount to thousands of dollars.